imayhaveborkedit/discord-ext-voice-recv/README.md

 ### Convenient included utilities
 Batteries included in the form of useful built in `AudioSinks`.
 Some to match their `AudioSource` counterpart, some I merely considered useful.
 See... uh...
 TODO.

+### Optional extras
+Slightly more complex included batteries that depend on external modules.
+These live in `voice_recv.extras`.
+For example, `voice_recv.extras.SpeechRecognitionSink` can be used if the speech_recognition module is available, and can be installed by adding the `extras` optional dependency during install, ex: `pip install discord-ext-voice-recv[extras]`.
+More information will be added in the future.

 ### More or less typed
 It's probably fine.